Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Computer Dissection .md

 Sound card - Does really what it says, converts signals from the CPU into a form that can be sent on, encoding it into various formats and outputting it.
 Also deals with things like microphones etc (the aux port inputs and outputs can be seen on the side).
 The sound card in here is a HP Soundblaster 16.
 You'll notice a cable labelled 'A' (for Audio) which is attached to this card, it goes to the CD drive.

 Video card / Graphic Card - Basically sound card but for video, many modern ones have a GPU (Graphical Processing Unit), this is a really specialised processing unit designed for computations to do with displaying images.
 They're also sometimes used for mining bitcoins as they do better than standard CPUs for these calculations.
 This computer has a Trio 64V2 which is on the motherboard (see diagram) and no external card (but there is a AGP port to add one for better performance), these became more common with the rise of video games.
+Could try and explain how a GPU tries to maximise throughput (number of tasks finished per second, processing in parallel) whereas a CPU tries to minimise latency (time taken to complete one task from start to finish, processing in series)

 Power supply - This is the unit with a standard IEC lead input and lots of cabling coming out.
 DON'T PLUG IT INTO THE MAINS.
 This supplies power to all the different parts, you'll see they're all labelled Px and if you look at other bits you can see some black tape which indicates there's a power lead going there.
 For instance P1 goes to the motherboard.
 You'll notice it has it's own internal fan to keep cool.